 The MPCC fulfils its mandate and mission by exercising the following responsibilities:

-- Monitoring investigations by the Canadian Forces Provost Marshal (CFPM) of Military Police conduct complaints;
+- Monitoring investigations conducted by the Canadian Forces Provost Marshal (CFPM) of Military Police conduct complaints;

-- Reviewing the disposition of conduct complaints at the request of the complainant;
+- Reviewing the disposition of conduct complaints about Military Police members at the request of the complainant;

 - Conducting public interest investigations and hearings.

 The MPCC is one of 8 organizations in the Defence Portfolio.
 While it reports to Parliament through the Minister of National Defence (MND), the MPCC is both administratively and legally independent from the Department of National Defence (DND) and the Canadian Armed Forces (CAF).
 The MPCC is not subject to direction from the MND in respect of its operational mandate.

 The MPCC is an independent federal government institution as defined under Schedule I.1 of the Financial Administration Act (FAA).
 As an independent oversight agency, the MPCC must operate at a distance and with a degree of autonomy from government, including the DND and the CAF.
 The MPCC Commission Members and employees are civilians and are independent of the DND and the CAF in fulfilling their responsibilities and accountabilities in accordance with governing legislation, regulations and policies.

 Tribunal decisions and MPCC operations and administration must also be, and be seen to be, free from ministerial influence, other than seeking the signature of the MND as the Minister responsible for routine tabling of the MPCC's Departmental Results Reports, Departmental Reports, Annual Reports to Parliament, and other accountability documents such as Memoranda to Cabinet and Treasury Board submissions.